harsh242bu/stable-diffusion/README.md

 pip install transformers==4.19.2 diffusers invisible-watermark pip install -e .
 ```
-PS: This environment file is incomplete at the moment
+PS: This environment file is incomplete at the moment.
+Please follow the instructions above and then install the additional libraries yourself.
+Update to the environment file coming soon.

-### Face generation Script
+## Face generation Script
-Tune the parameters in params.py to generate images according to your machine's capacity
+Tune the parameters in params.py to generate images according to your machine's capacity.

 ```
 python demo.py
 ```

+## Images generated
+Generated images can be found in specs_data folder.

 ## Reference